-The Dean's Office, in the person of the Dean of Student Affairs, helps students interpret, clarify and understand university policies and procedures, and receives and addresses student complaints, suggestions, and concerns.
+The Dean of Student Affairs helps students interpret, clarify and understand university policies and procedures, and receives and addresses student complaints, suggestions, and concerns.
 The Dean serves on all Honor, Conduct and Grade Appeal councils.
 One of the primary responsibilities of the Dean is to safeguard and represent students' interests.
 The Dean of Student Affairs manages and provides direction to all divisions of Student Affairs and is available to meet with students and parents who have concerns related to any aspect of university life.

-Academic Advising Unit
+Academic Advising Division

-The AUD Academic Advising Unit (AAU), located in Admin 109, provides advising services to students.
-The AAD assists students in adopting a program of study and creating an individual program of study document.
-Prior to the beginning of each term, these students are required to meet with the Advisor to whom they are assigned in order to review the status of their degree progress, to discuss university policies and departmental requirements, and to select courses.
-Policies governing academic advising and required approvals are found on pp. 71-72.
+The AUD Academic Advising Division (AAD), provides academic advising services to students.
+The AAD assists students in adopting a program of study and creating an individualized course plan.
+Prior to the beginning of each term, students are required to meet with their assigned Academic Advisor in order to review the status of their degree progress, to discuss university policies and departmental requirements, and to select courses.
+Policies governing academic advising and required approvals are found on pp. 75-76.

-In accordance with our statement and AUD's vision of promoting student learning and development, the Unit's goals are to:
+In accordance with our statement and AUD's vision of promoting student learning and development, the Division's goals are to:

-- Impart accurate, judicious and timely information on AUD policies, academic programs, and campus resources; - Form educational advising partnerships with advisees and encourage the shared responsibility of academic decisions with advisors; - Contribute to the student's personal development and effective decision-making skills; and - Evaluate and re-assess the AAD services to better serve the advisees' needs and enhance their educational experience at AUD.
+- Communicate accurate, judicious and timely information on AUD policies, academic programs, and campus resources; - Form academic advising partnerships and encourage shared responsibility of academic decisions with - Contribute to the student's personal development and effective decision-making skills; and - Evaluate and re-assess the AAD services to better serve the advisees' needs and enhance their educational experience at AUD.